For the world energy issues of now and the future

 Register now for the 26th World Energy Congress in Rotterdam 🇳🇱

-We are officially one year away from the 26th World Energy Congress in Rotterdam, the Netherlands.
+We’re counting down to the 26th World Energy Congress in Rotterdam, the Netherlands.
 Register now and join over 7,000 international energy stakeholders and 18,000 total attendees from across the whole energy ecosystem in driving forward solutions for Redesigning Energy for People and Planet.

 With four days of industry-defining discussions, roundtable debates and peer-to-peer networking, the Congress will engage a diverse range of people at all levels of the energy dialogue around the ‘how to’ in making energy transitions happen at pace and scale.
+Visit the website and register today 👉 www.worldenergycongress.org

 Virtual WEC conference - 20 May 2021